arthurpsmith/wikidata-tools/APSbot/README.md

 Tested with python 3.4

-The bot code runs in a cloned copy of pywikibot:
+Most of the bot code runs in a cloned copy of pywikibot:

 git clone --recursive https://gerrit.wikimedia.org/r/pywikibot/core.git